lambet6/CM3070-Final-Project/Docs/USER_STORIES.md

   1. The daily timeline shows tasks as reorderable items alongside fixed calendar events.
   2. Users can press-and-hold a task to initiate a drag operation.
   3. When dragging a task near calendar events, the task automatically snaps to position above or below the event (depending on which is closer).
-  4. When dragging a task near other tasks, it behaves similar to reordering apps on a smartphone, with other tasks shifting to make space.
-  5. Dragging is limited to the current day's timeline only.
+  4. Dragging is limited to the current day's timeline only.
-  6. Visual feedback is provided during drag operations (e.g., highlighting potential drop zones).
+  5. Visual feedback is provided during drag operations (e.g., highlighting potential drop zones).

 ---